alireza-mh/SEO-Checklist/README.md

 5 - use [AMP](https://developers.google.com/amp). with amp your page gonna serve directly from google and really fast there are some pros and cons and we may cover it later on it own section

+### Use open graph
+This protocol has been proposed by facebook.
+This protocol helps with sharing web site links in social media. this way any link that will share on twitter, whatsapp and other platform gonna have title, description or images.

 ### Tools
 So after implementing all or some of earlier suggestion you need to monitor your visit and gather data to see if they are effective or is there something else you need to do to achive better result.